berkerAa/PytorchTransferLearning/README.md

 **Dataset path**: Dataset path that fits specifications.
 For more details, please head to [Dataset Structure](#dataset-structure).
 Default: cropped_names <br/>
 For more parameter settings and example params.json files, please head to [params](https://github.com/berkerAa/PytorchTransferLearning/tree/master/params).
 Before run Train.py script, be sure that desired parameters file is named like params.json.
 For example if you want to train your network according to [this](https://github.com/berkerAa/PytorchTransferLearning/blob/master/params/densenet.params.json) parameters, rename file as params.json then run the Train script.
 ## Train Script Details and Changing Specific Functions Based on Running System
+Train.py script uses src/Monitor.py, src/CreateModel.py, src/ReadParams.py scripts backhand according to given parameters.
+Please be sure that these files present for avoid problems.
+There is few things needed to be editted before start according to your local system.
+First of all, this script originally starts training process with mixed precision concept.
+If you want to disable mix precision feature please comment this line: [line87](https://github.com/berkerAa/PytorchTransferLearning/blob/79102c77dfe3a26087b41011c8f0f9ca7830de90/src/Train.py#L87) and delete .half() functions call on this line: [line114](https://github.com/berkerAa/PytorchTransferLearning/blob/79102c77dfe3a26087b41011c8f0f9ca7830de90/src/Train.py#L114).
+For more information about Mixed precision concept you can visit this [link](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html). <br/>
+We were added a cooldown condition that checks and acts according GPU Tempreture for avoid high hardware tempreture during training process.
+This may cause a slightly slow training process dependet on used systems.
+For disable this condition check, you can comment [lines](https://github.com/berkerAa/PytorchTransferLearning/blob/79102c77dfe3a26087b41011c8f0f9ca7830de90/src/Train.py#L96-L100).
 # Example Usage on UECFOOD Dataset
 # Authors
 # License